finneritter/Protect-My-Redstone/README.md

 A client-side Fabric mod for Minecraft 1.21.11 that warns you before disconnecting while active redstone farms are running in any loaded chunk.

-## The Problem

-You're on an SMP server.
-Your iron farm, sugarcane farm, or sorting system is ticking away.
-You hit "Disconnect" out of habit — and now your farms sit broken until you log back in.
-Protect My Redstone intercepts the disconnect and shows a warning screen so you never make that mistake again.

 ## Features

 - **Active redstone detection** — Scans all loaded chunks (including chunk-loader-kept distant chunks) for moving pistons, powered comparators, repeaters, observers, sculk sensors, powered rails, and more